pabliqe/slugtenberg/README.md

 **▶︎ Slug Folder**

-Files into Slug Folder will be used to build the site hierarchy.
+Files here will be used to build the site hierarchy.
 Filenames are _slugs_, used to match media and data files.

 ```
 /slugs